bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 Non-governmental, non-profit organization Bioinformatika (Bioinform) aims to achieve this goal by offering various free-of-charge training events.
 One of the main event formats that Bioinform organizes is a one-week training school designed to introduce the participants to the most relevant topics in bioinformatics and stimulate their curiosity for science learning.
 This NGO originated from the “BioINForming - Pilot” project, supported by the European Commission through the 2nd call of the Western Balkans Alumni Association (WBAA) in 2021.
 During this pilot project, the founders of Bioinform organized a five-day training school in bioinformatics for high school students in Montenegro in January 2022.
 Moreover, a survey was conducted among young students (105) in Montenegro to get insights into their background knowledge and interest in bioinformatics.

 In this paper, we present our improved method for designing a five-day training school in bioinformatics tailored to three different target groups: high school students, undergraduate students in biology-related fields and undergraduate students in computational fields.
-We also show specific use cases.
 During ELIXIR BioHackathon Europe 2022, we worked with other ELIXIR members and specialists to better define our training school content concerning learning areas and learning topics with their inter-dependencies.
 It allowed us to associate realistic learning outcomes and the related learning activities to perform.
 Moreover, we defined a database structure to implement a teaching platform that enables interested trainers to create tailored training schools in bioinformatics.

 ## Learning principles